SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

 2. Go to the Business Application Studio

-- Go to the SAP Cloud Platform Cockpit
+- Go to the SAP BTP Cockpit
 - Go to *Subscriptions*
 - Start the Business Application Studio